Avery Fisher: Fisher family protest

-Fisher's family threatened legal action when Lincoln Center first approached them about renaming Avery Fisher Hall after a new donor.
+When Lincoln Center first approached them about renaming Avery Fisher Hall after a new donor, Fisher's family threatened legal action.
 When Fisher set forth the conditions of his donation regarding the renaming of the venue in 1973, he stipulated the name Avery Fisher Hall "will appear on tickets, brochures, program announcements and advertisements and the like, and I consent in perpetuity to such use."
 During the negotiations with the Fisher family, Lincoln Center began renovating some portions of the Lincoln Center complex, leaving Avery Fisher Hall untouched.

-After three months of negotiation, Fisher's children agreed to ending the perpetual agreement that their father had established.
+After three months of negotiation, Fisher's children agreed to end the perpetual agreement that their father had established.
 Lincoln Center agreed to induct Fisher into the new Lincoln Center Hall of Fame meant to "celebrate artists, leaders and philanthropists who have played central roles at Lincoln Center".
-It was further agreed a Fisher family member would serve on the Hall of Fame's advisory board and serve on the Avery Fisher Classical Music Wing selection committee, helping choose inductees into the Wing, which would contain archival materials about Mr. Fisher.
-The agreement also promised to give a higher profile to the Avery Fisher Artist Program.
-The agreement also provided Fisher's three children $15 million for acquiescing to the agreement.
+It was further agreed that a Fisher family member would serve on the Hall of Fame's advisory board and the Avery Fisher Classical Music Wing selection committee, helping choose inductees into the Wing, which would contain archival materials about Mr. Fisher.
+The agreement also promised to give the Avery Fisher Artist Program a higher profile.
+The agreement also provided Fisher's three children $15 million for consenting to the agreement.

 The Hall was renamed David Geffen Hall in September 2015 after Geffen pledged a $100 million donation to the Lincoln Center renovation.

 Other interests

 Book design and typography

 Though he left publishing in 1943, he said book design was "my first love."
 He still designed books long after he had made a fortune in audio.
-For example, he designed "A History of the English-Speaking Peoples," by Winston Churchill (1960) and "The American Seasons," by Edwin Way Teale (1976).
+For example, he designed "A History of the English-Speaking Peoples" by Winston Churchill (1960) and "The American Seasons" by Edwin Way Teale (1976).
 He donated his fees for those projects to charities.
-Fisher told an interviewer in 1976 "Looking at a beautiful typographical design is like listening to music."
+Fisher told an interviewer in 1976, "Looking at a beautiful typographical design is like listening to music."